 Pros: steerable, fastest opening speed, lowest sink rate, reduced landing speed into wind

-Cons: expensive, complicated to pack, will probably open with twists (but will still work), could open facing the hill or increase downwind landing speed
+Cons: expensive, more complicated to pack, will probably open with twists (but will still work), could open facing the hill or increase downwind landing speed

 A cut-away system designed for acro professionals, the deployment releases your main glider and uses it to pull out a standard steerable parachute, giving you complete freedom to reach a safe landing zone.